Uniqueness and root-Lipschitz regularity for a degenerate heat equation: Introduction

 At a high level, Theorem~\ref{thm:blow-up} states that mass moving from the bulk to the edge can cause a qualitative change in behavior.
 This resembles the ``waiting time'' phenomenon studied in the porous medium equation (PME) and related models.
 In the porous medium equation

 the spatial support of $v$ generally grows in time, but may remain initially constant up to a positive ``waiting time.''
-At the waiting time, mass from the bulk reaches the boundary and causes a qualitative change in the order of vanishing, which in turn induces the support to expand~\cite{ACK83}.
+At the waiting time, mass from the bulk reaches the boundary and changes the order of vanishing, which induces the support to expand~\cite{ACK83}.

 Superficially, our model \eqref{eq:main} appears to be a close cousin of the PME.
 Indeed, one can alternatively write \eqref{eq:main} as

 Thus \eqref{eq:main} is a form of the PME with nonlinear gradient absorption.
 In fact, the classical waiting time phenomenon has also been observed~\cite{ZMZA15} in equations of the form